glenhayoge/niu-icons/README.md

 - Raw SVG – Copy and paste directly into HTML
 - React-ready (can be turned into components)
 - Light/Dark mode
-- Search, filter, copy, and download easily
+- Search, filter, copy and download easily

 ## Getting Started